 Plug the SFP module into the router's SFP port for fibre optic connectivity.
 No additional settings need to be made.

 NOTE: Important!
 Only one type (RJ-45 or SFP) of connection can be used at a time with a combined WAN port.
 If the SFP module is installed, the RJ-45 connector will not function and vice versa.
 An active connection can be identified at sight by the indicator light above the connector.
 Switching between the SFP and Ethernet interfaces takes place at the hardware level.
 The interface that was connected first remains active.
 For example, to switch (activate) to SFP connection, you should disconnect the network cable from the RJ-45 WAN connector, while the SFP module must be connected to a peer in the uplink network.

 1. The combo WAN port can be configured as a LAN connection.
-The assignment of any port on the built-in managed switch of the router can be changed according to the needs of the user.
+The assignment of any port on the built-in managed switch of the router can be changed according to the user's needs.